 What is the structure of a CV?

+Every resume has resume templates.
 Any CV has a set structure.
 Do not forget to follow it to find successfully a necessary job.

 *Name and contact details.
 Write here all general information about yourself — your name, surname, mobile phone, address and e-mail.
 Make your name larger than other information.
 If you wish, you may add your photo.